louiszn/zent-bot/README.md

 ```

 If your database has any existing tables, you may need to pull and migrate your database, see [Drizzle Migrations](https://orm.drizzle.team/docs/migrations).

-After building, the `dist` directory will be created, containing the JavaScript version of the source code.

 #### 6. Deploy all application commands